Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Results and discussion

 \subsection{Spectrum and power}

-We could not easily obtain mean luminosity and characteristic spectral index of the sources due to an obvious heterogeneity of our set.
-Instead of that, we analyzed separately two subsamples ('weak' and 'strong') defined above.
-We estimated indices and luminosity very roughly, using the number counts of excess photons and assuming that the excess had a characteristic 0.3 degree size.
-Results for the full set and both subsets are presented in Figs. \ref{fig:spectrum_full}, \ref{fig:spectrum_subsets}: it can be seen that the galaxies in the 'weak' subset have much harder spectrum, $\alpha_{\mathrm{weak}}\sim1.7$, than their counterparts in the 'strong' subset, $\alpha_{\mathrm{strong}}\sim2.7$ .
-Both values should be taken as crude estimates only: the aperture photometry approach has rather limited accuracy for this task and even after dividing the set into 'weak' and 'strong' parts the resulting subsets are not very homogenous.
-Encouragingly, the analysis with \textsc{fermi\_stacking} gives very close values of spectral indices: $2.8^{+0.6}_{-0.4}$ and $1.7^{+1.1}_{-0.5}$ for the 'strong' and 'weak' subsets respectively.
-Estimates of average luminosities are not too different for galaxies in both subsamples, $L_{\mathrm{strong}}\sim5.6\times10^{39~}$\lum and $L_{\mathrm{weak}}\sim2.3\times10^{39~}$\lum for adopted distance $D=15$~Mpc and total \frm LAT exposure $\mathcal{E}=8\times10^{11}~\mathrm{cm^2~s}$.
-Absence of signal at $E=30~$GeV implies that the spectra demonstrate a cut-off or at least considerable softening at energies $E>10$~GeV.
-We are going to investigate the difference between the two subsets more thoroughly elsewhere.
+Because of the obvious heterogeneity of the set, we separately analyzed two subsamples ('weak' and 'strong') defined above.
+We estimated indices and luminosity very roughly, using the number counts of excess photons and assuming that the excess had a characteristic $\sim0.3^\circ$ size.
+Results for the full set and both subsets are presented in Fig. \ref{fig:spectrum_full} and Supplemental Material Fig. 1 \cite{Supplemental}, where it can be seen that the galaxies in the 'weak' subset have a low-energy cut-off and a hard spectrum ($\alpha_{\mathrm{weak}}\sim1.8$ at $E > 5$~GeV).
+In contrast, the 'strong' subset exhibits spectral behavior across the entire 2–200 GeV range that is consistent with a single power law, with a spectral index of $\alpha_{\mathrm{strong}}\sim2.4$.
+The estimates of average luminosities in the 2-200 GeV energy range, obtained using catalog distances and total \frm-LAT exposure from 2008-2024, are comparable for galaxies in both subsamples, $L_{\mathrm{strong}}\sim5.3 \times10^{39~}$\lum and $L_{\mathrm{weak}}\sim1.8 \times10^{39~}$\lum.